strimzi/proposals/076-connector-offsets-support.md

 ### New annotation

-All three actions will make use of a new annotation called `strimzi.io/connectorOffsets`.
+All three actions will make use of a new annotation called `strimzi.io/connector-offsets`.
 The possible values will be `list`, `alter` and `reset`.

 ### Listing offsets

-To list the current offsets the user will annotate the KafkaConnector resource with the new annotation `strimzi.io/connectorOffsets` set to `list`.
+To list the current offsets the user will annotate the KafkaConnector resource with the new annotation `strimzi.io/connector-offsets` set to `list`.
 After the annotation is added, on the next reconciliation the operator will fetch the current offsets and create a Kubernetes ConfigMap containing the JSON response.
 The operator will add an owner reference to the Kubernetes ConfigMap pointing to the KafkaConnector resource that was annotated.
-If the ConfigMap already exists the operator will replace the data with the updated data and not add an owner reference.
+If the ConfigMap already exists the operator will replace the `data` in the ConfigMap with the updated data and not add an owner reference.
 The operator will then remove the annotation from the KafkaConnector CR.

 If the user wants to see an updated set of offsets they will need to re-annotate the resource.

 The name of the ConfigMap the operator creates/updates will be set by the user in the KafkaConnector CR.
-The KafkaConnector CRD will be updated to contain a new property called `listOffsets` that must be set for the `strimzi.io/connectorOffsets=list` annotation to take effect.
+The KafkaConnector CRD will be updated to contain a new property called `listOffsets` that must be set for the `strimzi.io/connector-offsets=list` annotation to take effect.
 The structure of the `listOffsets` property will be as below, to allow it to be extended in future if required:

 ```yaml